The Man with the Iron Heart (novel)

 The Man with the Iron Heart is an alternate history novel by Harry Turtledove.
 Published in 2008, it takes as its premise the survival by Reinhard Heydrich of his 1942 assassination in Czechoslovakia and his subsequent leadership of the postwar Werwolf insurgency in occupied Germany, which Turtledove depicts as growing into a far more formidable force than was the case historically.

 This novel follows the typical format of Turtledove novels, following events from multiple points of view.
 These include the historical figure of Heydrich, a Soviet counter-intelligence NKVD officer, and several Americans: another counter-intelligence officer, a soldier, a Congressman, a newspaper reporter, and a housewife who leads a movement to withdraw American forces from Germany.
-Much of the inspiration for the developments of the novel are drawn from the American occupation in Iraq and the reaction to it back in the United States.
+Much of the inspiration for the developments of the novel are drawn from the American occupation of Iraq during the Iraq War and the reaction to it back in the United States.

 Plot summary

 The point of divergence occurs in June, 1942, where Reichsprotektor Reinhard Heydrich barely survives an assassination attempt in Prague.
 Historically, Heydrich was killed; this is the breakpoint which provides the basis for the rest of the novel.

 In February, 1943, shortly after the German defeat at Stalingrad, Heydrich meets with Heinrich Himmler, the head of the SS.
 Foreseeing Germany's probable defeat, Heydrich convinces his superior to begin preparations for a possible partisan campaign should German forces lose the war.

 Two years later, Allied forces have conquered Germany, and Hitler and Himmler are both dead by their own hands.
 With the Nazi government having surrendered, insurgents under Heydrich's command immediately begin a series of guerrilla attacks against the occupying forces, using car bombs, improvised explosive devices, anti-tank rockets, and suicide bombers.
 The insurgents assassinate Soviet Marshal Ivan Konev and American General George S. Patton.
 Though occupation officials quickly become aware of the campaign, they are unable to find any quick solutions to it.
 The American and British military attempt to tighten security in their sectors, while the Soviet NKVD spearheads a ruthless suppression of German civilians, including deportations and reprisal killings.
 The French also conduct similar repressive measures in their occupation zone.

 As the casualties mount, Americans at home begin to question the effort.
 An Indiana housewife, who is informed that her son died on occupation duty, turns against American policy and forms an organization agitating to bring American soldiers home.
 Her Congressman, a Republican, uses the issue to launch attacks against the Truman administration and is soon joined by other members of his party.
 In Germany, a truck bomb destroys the Palace of Justice in Nuremberg, killing several officials and forcing a postponement of the trials of Nazi war criminals.
 In Berlin, dozens of Soviet officers are killed at a New Year's Eve party when the insurgency succeeds in poisoning their drinks using wood alcohol.
 Though the demonstrations in America grow, the Soviets respond by tightening their crackdown further.